MP3: Licensing, ownership, and legislation

-Technicolor (formerly called Thomson Consumer Electronics) claimed to control MP3 licensing of the Layer 3 patents in many countries, including the United States, Japan, Canada, and EU countries.
+Technicolor (formerly named Thomson Consumer Electronics) claimed to control MP3 licensing of the Layer 3 patents in many countries, including the United States, Japan, Canada, and EU countries.
 Technicolor had been actively enforcing these patents.
 MP3 license revenues from Technicolor's administration generated about €100 million for the Fraunhofer Society in 2005.
 In September 1998, the Fraunhofer Institute sent a letter to several developers of MP3 software stating that a license was required to "distribute and/or sell decoders and/or encoders".
 The letter claimed that unlicensed products "infringe the patent rights of Fraunhofer and Thomson.
 To make, sell or distribute products using the [MPEG Layer-3] standard and thus our patents, you need to obtain a license under these patents from us."
 This led to the situation where the LAME MP3 encoder project could not offer its users official binaries that could run on their computer.
 The project's position was that as source code, LAME was simply a description of how an MP3 encoder could be implemented.
 Unofficially, compiled binaries were available from other sources.